 Everything comes down to three directions:

-1. Authenticity + curiosity: Make your ad feel like content, not a sales pitch.
+1. Authenticity + curiosity: Make your ad feel unique and inviting..

-Together, these three directions do one thing: make people stop, lean in and click.
+Together, these three creative strategies do one thing: make people stop, lean in and click.